team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

   }
 }

-main();
+// Run the example
+example();
 ```

 In this example:

-1. We import the necessary modules, including the `removeBackgroundColor` function from your module.
+1. We import the `removeBackgroundColor` function from the file where it's defined.

-2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.
+2. We define an async function called `example` to demonstrate the usage.

-3. We specify the `inputPath` (the path to your source image), `outputPath` (where you want to save the processed image), `targetColor` (the color you want to remove, in this case, white), and `colorThreshold` (to control how strictly the color matching is performed).
+3. We specify the `inputPath` of the image we want to process.
+4. We specify the `outputPath` where the processed image will be saved.
+5. We set the `targetColor` to remove (in this case, white).
+6. We set a `colorThreshold` to allow for slight variations in the target color.

-4. We call the `removeBackgroundColor` function with these parameters.
+7. We call the `removeBackgroundColor` function with these parameters.

-5. Finally, we run the `main` function.
+8. We handle any errors that may occur during the process.

-Make sure to replace `'./your-module'` with the actual path to the module containing the `removeBackgroundColor` function.
-Also, adjust the `inputPath` and `outputPath` to match your file locations.
+Make sure to replace `'path/to/removeBackgroundColor'` with the actual path to the file containing the `removeBackgroundColor` function.

-This example demonstrates how to use the function to remove a white background from an image, but you can adjust the `targetColor` and `colorThreshold` to suit your specific needs.
+Also, ensure that you have the `jimp` library installed in your project by running `npm install jimp` before running this code.

 # encodeImage index.js
 ## Imported Code Object